SwirlLang/Swirl/scaffold.md

 while <condition> {...}
 ```
-Beside these two traditional loop, there is a third kind, specifically made as a syntactic sugar
+Beside these two traditional loops, there is a third kind, specifically made as a syntactic sugar
 for tasks where the goal is to simply execute a blob of code a give number of times

 ```c